seek-oss/skuba/README.md

 - `private-npm-package`

-  Setup new npm modules on SEEK-jobs using semantic release pipeline.
+  Setup new private npm modules published using a semantic release pipeline.
+  At the moment this only supports the `@seek` private npm org.

 - `github →` (experimental)